vrushaaa/CLIPMARK/README.md

 ### **Project Description**

-ClipMark is a web-based application that allows users to save, store, and manage their bookmarks in one place.
-The platform helps users organize links, add notes, categorize them using tags, and retrieve them easily whenever needed.
+ClipMark is a web-based application that allows users to save, organize, and manage their bookmarks in a structured and convenient way.
+The platform enables users to store URLs, add notes, categorize their links using tags, and quickly retrieve saved content whenever needed.
+ClipMark provides a clean and user-friendly interface designed to simplify link management for research, learning, and daily browsing activities.
-This project continues the core functionality of our previous system but is presented under a new name for Phase 3.

 ---